immense/knockout-instant/README.md

 ## Building

-To build immybox from the less and coffeescript source, do the following in a node.js enabled environment:
+To build knockout-instant from the coffeescript source, do the following in a node.js enabled environment:

 ```
 npm install -g grunt-cli